uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 In contrast, the centroid locations in Queens and the Bronx provide less definitive insight due to broader spatial dispersion.
 Injury cases in these boroughs are more evenly distributed, rather than concentrated around a central location, reflecting the larger geographical size and more dispersed construction activities.
 This also emphasizes a primary limitation within this model structure: differences in borough area introduce bias that affects centroid interpretation.
 Manhattan registers the highest incident count largely because it represents the most densely populated and development-intensive area.
 Overall, these results suggest that additional contextual features, such as the number of active construction projects over time, would strengthen the predictive capacity of this model and support more accurate clustering interpretations.
 #v(1em)
-== 4.2 Decision Tree Classification Models
+== 4.2.
+Decision Tree Classification Models
 #v(1em)

-*Model Interpretability and Structure:*
 Unlike the Neural Network models discussed in Section 4.4, which provide probabilistic outputs, the Decision Tree Classification models offer a transparent, white-box visualization of risk factors.
 As shown in Figures 15 through 19, the models successfully hierarchized the data, utilizing Incident Type as the primary splitting criterion at the internal nodes.
 This structural arrangement confirms that while the borough determines the baseline environment, the specific nature of the incident—such as is the most critical determinant of injury severity.

-*Borough-Specific Risk Pathways:*
+#v(1em)
 The topology of the decision trees reveals distinct risk profiles across the boroughs.
 The Manhattan tree (Figure 15) and Brooklyn tree (Figure 16)  exhibit more complex branching structures compared to Queens and the Bronx.
 This complexity likely reflects the higher density and variety of construction projects in these core boroughs, where risks are multifaceted.
-Specifically, in Manhattan, branches related to *Material Failure* and *Mechanical Construction Equipment* are prominent, suggesting that infrastructure-heavy projects in dense urban environments carry specific equipment-related risks.
-In contrast, the trees for Queens and the Bronx (Figures 17-18)  show a more streamlined structure, where *Worker Fall* remains the dominant predictor of injury outcomes.
+Specifically, in Manhattan, branches related to Material Failure and Mechanical Construction Equipment are prominent, suggesting that infrastructure-heavy projects in dense urban environments carry specific equipment-related risks.
+In contrast, the trees for Queens and the Bronx (Figures 17-18)  show a more streamlined structure, where Worker Fall remains the dominant predictor of injury outcomes.

-*Risk Hierarchy and Classification Logic:*
+#v(1em)
 A critical insight from the leaf nodes is the identification of high-probability injury pathways.
-Across the aggregate model (Figure 19), incidents categorized as *Worker Fall* and *Scaffold/Shoring Installations* consistently lead to leaf nodes associated with injury occurrences.
+Across the aggregate model (Figure 19), incidents categorized as Worker Fall and Scaffold/Shoring Installations consistently lead to leaf nodes associated with injury occurrences.
 This aligns with the finding in Section 4.2 that certain incident types are inherently more dangerous regardless of location.
 The decision trees effectively function as a rule-based classifier: if an accident involves a fall or excavation, the probability of it being an injury-causing event is statistically maximized.

-*Operational Implications:*
+#v(1em)
 While the Neural Network provided higher predictive accuracy through non-linear feature combination, the Decision Trees provide actionable safety rules.
-The *If-Then* logic derived from these trees supports the development of targeted regulatory checklists.
-This complements the *Conservative Prediction Strategy* discussed in Section 4.4.2 by providing clear interpretability for on-site safety officers, allowing them to identify high-risk scenarios before they escalate into actual injuries.
+The If-Then logic derived from these trees supports the development of targeted regulatory checklists.
+This complements the Conservative Prediction Strategy discussed in Section 4.4.2 by providing clear interpretability for on-site safety officers, allowing them to identify high-risk scenarios before they escalate into actual injuries.

 #v(1em)
-== 4.3 Neural Network Classification Models
+== 4.3.
+Neural Network Classification Models
 #v(1em)

 As shown in Figures 20 to 23, the validation accuracy fluctuates noticeably during the early training stages but still shows a slight upward trend.
 Although the model's predictive ability is limited, it captures some basic patterns in the data.\
+#v(1em)
 The threshold will be the cutoff to help transform the output, like probability from the NN, into a classification result.
 For instance, if the threshold is 0.5, then a result of 0.52 is considered an injury.
 In practice, lowering the threshold will help to analyze the sensitivity analysis and decrease the FN(false negatives).\
+#v(1em)
 The confusion matrix at the default threshold of 0.50 shows a large number of false negatives (FN=43), meaning many injury cases were missed.
 This leads to low recall and directly affects overall accuracy.
 After moving the threshold to 0.49, the model catches more injury cases and misses fewer.
 So the change does matter, especially since the data itself is uneven.
+#v(1em)
 Looking at the precision, recall, and F1 curves, the model reacts differently depending on the threshold.
 It shows a bit of a pattern, but the features we use are too simple, so the results are still not steady.
+#v(1em)
 Overall, the classification model has clear limitations due to limited features and dataset imbalance.
 Even so, the threshold comparison indicates that the model’s predictions can be slightly improved, and better performance may be possible if more informative features are added.

 #v(1em)
-== 4.4 Neural Network Regression Models
+== 4.4.
+Neural Network Regression Models
 #v(1em)

 As illustrated in the regression results, the predictive performance of the count-based models stood in stark contrast to the classification models.
 While the classification approach successfully identified high-risk scenarios, the regression models struggled to quantify the exact number of injuries, yielding suboptimal $R^2$ values across all three experimental setups.

-*Baseline and Hybrid Models Performance:*
+#v(1em)
 The Baseline Neural Network Regressor (Figure 24) achieved an $R^2$ of only 0.021.
 A visual inspection of the scatter plot reveals a distinct regression to the mean phenomenon: while the true injury counts range from 0 to 4, the model’s predictions cluster tightly in the narrow range of 0.5 to 1.5.
 This indicates that the model, unable to find strong signal patterns in the sparse data, defaulted to predicting the average injury rate to minimize the global loss function.
+#v(1em)
 The introduction of temporal features in the Hybrid Lag and Group Bias Linear Model (Figure 25) resulted in a marginal improvement, raising the $R^2$ to 0.045.
 Although the scatter points show a slightly wider distribution compared to the baseline, the improvement is negligible.
 This suggests that construction injury events in this dataset lack significant temporal autocorrelation; the occurrence of an injury in the previous month does not strongly predict the magnitude of injuries in the subsequent month.

-*Two-Stage Model Limitations:*
+#v(1em)
 Most notably, the Two-Stage Hybrid Model (Figure 26), which was designed to mitigate sparsity by first classifying injury occurrence and then regressing the count, resulted in a negative $R^2$ of -0.301.
 While the classification stage (Stage 1) showed promise in filtering out zero-event months, the subsequent regression stage (Stage 2) suffered critically from data scarcity.
 After filtering for only positive-injury samples and applying strict denoising, the effective sample size became too small for the regressor to generalize.
 The negative $R^2$ implies that the model's predictions were worse than simply using the horizontal mean of the test data, highlighting the dangers of aggressive data segmentation on small datasets.

-*Summary of Regression Challenges:*
+#v(1em)
 The poor performance across these models reinforces the findings from the preliminary methodology section: predicting the exact magnitude of construction accidents is significantly harder than predicting their probability.
 The high sparsity (zero-inflation) and the stochastic nature of accidents mean that the signal-to-noise ratio is too low for standard regression loss functions  to converge effectively.
 Future improvements would likely require a significantly larger dataset to support complex architectures or the use of specialized loss functions like Zero-Inflated Poisson loss, provided that convergence issues can be overcome.
 #pagebreak()
 = 5.
 References